 Your home insurance may not cover water damage from frozen pipes that burst, so a personal loan could help you repair or replace drywall, flooring, furniture and more.

-Below you’ll find options for personal loans for educators to help you make your winter project list a reality – or to deal with unexpected expenses.
+The NEA Personal Loan, specially designed for educators, could be just the help you need to make your winter project list a reality—or to deal with unexpected expenses.